The Born Loser by Art and Chip Sansom for August 23, 2014

 25. Missing large

-english.ann about 10 years ago
+english.ann over 10 years ago

 I’ve had seven or more curly Q lightbulbs burn out; I take them to the Home Depot for recycling.
 My township calls them “toxics,” unsafe for normal disposal.
 When one curly Q lightbulb’s tip broke off at one of my former jobs, NOTHING came out of it!